 After you have completed an application and approved to be a potential foster caregiver, the transition to become an adoptive family is one that is carefully planned with the child’s well being in mind.
 Adoptive parents will visit the child frequently to allow the child to get to know the new family and surroundings before actually moving into their home.
 The child and the adoptive family receive support from agency staff as well as the caregiver throughout this emotional time.

 By law, there’s a minimum six-month ‘probation’ period from the time a child moves into their new home until the adoption is completed.
 Depending on the needs of the child and the adoptive family, a longer adjustment period may be necessary.
 When everybody’s ready to complete the adoption, an application is made to the court for an adoption order.
 Once granted, this makes the adoptive parents the child’s legal parents, and the child a legal member of their family.

-Recently there has been a move to create more openness between adoptive families and birth families.
-This could range from an annual photo or letter to face to face contact between birth families and children.
+Applicants should be aware that there is openness between adoptive families and birth families.
+This could range from photos or letters, to virtual or face to face contact between birth families and children.
 This connection helps adoptive parents be better parents and helps reduce the trauma of separation and loss for children and youth.
-In some situations, the birth parents provide input about the kind of family they would like for their child or even are involved in selecting the adoptive family.
+In some situations, birth parents provide input about the kind of family they would like for their child or are involved in selecting the adoptive family.
 If a child is old enough, they may also take part in this decision.
 The degree of openness a child needs, a birth parent wishes, or what an adoptive family can accept, is carefully considered early in the adoption process.

 The number of children waiting for adoption, and the number of families who want to adopt, varies from one part of the province to another.
 Therefore, Children’s Aid Societies will often seek families from other areas of the province.